There are European and UK rules governing how you can ship waste into or out of the country.

 - is prohibited

-- requires prior notification and consent from the competent authorities concerned
+- requires prior notification and consent from the competent authorities concerned (also known as notification controls)

 - can occur under Article 18 controls (also known as green list controls) – this is a lower form of control than notification, and mainly applies to shipment of non-hazardous waste